MTY Food Group: Brands

 MTY Food Group owns or controls many restaurant brands within Canada and the United States.
 In some cases, MTY is a franchise operator within Canada only for chains headquartered outside of Canada such as TCBY and Yogen Früz.
 In all other cases, MTY owns the brand with the brand headquartered in either Montreal or Phoenix and may license to other companies outside of North America.

-Tiki-Ming

-Tiki-Ming was the first restaurant of the franchised brands of MTY.
-The company was launched in 1984 two years before MTY's predecessor, Golden Sky Resources was formed.

-The restaurant’s website explains that Tiki-Ming has become one of Canada’s “pioneers in the Chinese quick-service restaurant industry.”
-Additionally, each location features the restaurants’ famous steam table, showcasing Chinese comfort foods and dishes made fresh daily.
-Tiki-Ming also offers a variety of authentic made-to-order stir-fry dishes prepared with fresh ingredients along with a variety of soups.